RetinalHealthDiagnostics/RHD/README.md

 <h1> Retinal Health Diagnostics - The Intelligent Application</h1>

+Access the new version of the repo here - https://github.com/TejaCherukuri/RHD
 <h3>Healthy Eyes & Healthy Life with Retinal Health Diagnostics, It's all in the Eyes!!</h3>